RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Contributing-&-Code-of-Conduct.md

 ***

 If you enjoyed the script and found it useful, you can support the project making a donation.
-Through Paypal or sending a fraction of any of these cryptocurrencies.
+Through PayPal or sending a fraction of any of these cryptocurrencies.
 Any amount, not matter how small (1, 2, 5 $/€) is welcome.

 Check the [Sponsorship page](https://github.com/sponsors/v1s1t0r1sh3r3) or directly donate using any of the following methods:

 <table>
   <tr>
     <td>
-      <b>Paypal</b>: <em>v1s1t0r.1s.h3r3&#64;gmail.com</em> <br/>
+      <b>PayPal</b>: <em>v1s1t0r.1s.h3r3&#64;gmail.com</em> <br/>
       <b>Bitcoin</b>: <em>1NSzwqtBBdo4CrvynPZmd85xfbL7hw3Ptu</em> <br/>
       <b>Bitcoin Cash</b>: <em>1GyUesBgwHKZBeFvkT5nfteecPdH6bAEaL</em> <br/>
       <b>Dash</b>: <em>XgKL8GTsdKAL2fypiMRFFL8m4wWTm1Netn</em> <br/>